pivotal/docs-tap/cert-mgr-contour-fluxcd-sce-ctrl/install-cert-mgr.md

-# Install cert-manager, contour, and FluxCD Source Controller
+# Install cert-manager, Contour, and FluxCD Source Controller

-This document describes how to install cert-manager, contour, and FluxCD Source Controller from the Tanzu Application Platform package repository.
+This document describes how to install cert-manager, Contour, and FluxCD Source Controller from the Tanzu Application Platform package repository.

 >**Note:** Use the instructions on this page if you do not want to use a profile to install packages.